evkx/evkx.github.io/content/models/tesla/model_y/model_y_long_range_rwd/_index.md

 ## Performance

 The Tesla Model Y Long Range RWD offers modest performance with a maximum power of 250 kW (340 hp / 335 bhp) and a total torque of 450 Nm (332 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of217 km/h (135 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of 217 km/h (135 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging